gage1145/The-Oaken-Throne/Sessions/Session 64.md

 The elves granted us access to 50ft inside the forest to protect us from the army gathering in [[Brasiva]].
 # Scouting the army
 Maximus and [[Elias]] shadow walk toward Brasiva to scout out the gathering army of [[Lot van Culnar]].

+Maximus considered using his nuke magic to annihilate the gathering army, but he pussed out and ran back to the elves to see if they have a magical object that could help him do that.
+# Entering the Elvish City
+The elves return and start leading us to the elvish crown prince.
+We eventually reach a building covered in lush forest greenery.
+Maximus and Jovis realized that this building was constructed specifically for this purpose.

+At the end of the throne room, there is a dais with a throne, where the prince was sitting.
+The throne is cyprus (not oak...sad).
+He has a very tall silver crown atop his dome.

+***"These are the motherfuckers from the border."***

+The prince was already aware of the easterners.
+Some of the issues are new to them.